csuntechlab/metaphorV2/docs/getting-started/README.md

 Metaphor V2 is a CSUN-branded theme built ontop of [Bootstrap 4](https://getbootstrap.com/).

-It is necessary to read and undertand the Bootstrap 4 docs in order to work with Metaphor.
+It is necessary to read and understand the Bootstrap 4 docs in order to work with Metaphor.

 ## Download